cofacts/rumors-fb-bot/README.md

 All hard-coded reply texts in source code are in Chinese and have translation in comments.

-Developing rumors-fb-bot requires you to finish the following settings.
+Please finish the following settings before starting development.

 ### Facebook App and Facebook page

 Please follow all the steps in [Facebook Messenger Platform](https://developers.facebook.com/docs/messenger-platform/getting-started).

 Note that we need permission `manage_pages`, `publish_pages`, `Page Public Content Access`, and `pages_messaging` for your app.
+Tests passed on 2019.1.1 using Graph API _v3.1_ and Send API _v2.6_.

 **Important**: Please refer to [this page](https://github.com/cofacts/rumors-fb-bot/blob/dev/FacebookToken.md) for Facebook access tokens.